 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

-Power plugs and sockets
+Which power plugs and sockets in Brazil?

 Buy a power plug (travel) adapter